Top 27 Dog-Friendly Beaches in Washington State

 1. Long Beach – Pacific County, Washington

 Long Beach in Pacific County is a dog paradise.
-Here, owners can keep their pups both on or off-leash.
-The 28 miles of sandy shore is one of the longest beachfronts in the USA.
-The weather here is perfect for taking walks, playing with a frisbee, or relaxing.
+Owners can keep their pups on or off leash.
+The 28 miles of sandy shoreline is one of the longest beach fronts in the USA.
+The weather is perfect for taking walks, playing with a frisbee, or relaxing.

 The nearby attractions of this place are the World Kite Museum, the Marsh Museum, and the Discovery Trail.
 Horseback riding on the sand is a popular activity.
 The Long Beach Boardwalk is excellent for taking your pup on a happy stroll.
 The Boardwalk offers a scenic view of the ocean and a glimpse of the historic North Head lighthouse.